dusktreader/flask-praetorian/docs/tutorial_blacklist.rst

 So, long-lived JWT are often provisioned for this.
-The problem is that a long-lived token might fall into the wrong hands, and your app needs a mechansim to revoke access from a stolen JWT.
+The problem is that a long-lived token might fall into the wrong hands, and your app needs a mechanism to revoke access from a stolen JWT.

 This is what the blacklist is used for